by Texas Homesteader ~

 It started out innocently enough, I casually mentioned I’d like to try a grocery no-spend challenge for the entire month of February.
 RancherMan, only half-listening, agreed. (it’s so much easier when everyone commits!)

-But other than that grocery-buying exception we’re trying for no bread purchases, no milk, no fresh fruit, even seasonings are off the table.
+But other than that grocery-buying exception we’re trying for buying no food at all.
+No bread purchases, no milk, no fresh fruit, even seasonings are off the table.
 (OMGosh, see how clever I phrased that??
 Oh yeah folks, I’ll be here all week – be sure to tip your waitresses!)

-30-Day Grocery No-Spend Challenge?
+30-Day Grocery No-Spend Challenge Started

-Welp, here we go y’all.
+Whelp, here we go y’all.
 Like I said I’m starting out pretty rigidly with no spending on any food items with the exception of Valentine’s Day.
 But as the challenge goes along I may tweak some things.

 It may very well be a little overly zealous to think we can get by without fresh milk, fruit or veggies for a whole month.
 And my intention with this challenge is to CHALLENGE us, perhaps to make us a bit uncomfortable.
 But not to make us both miserable for an extended amount of time.
 We’ll see how it goes.

-Our freezer(s) are pretty well stocked and our pantry is overflowing.
-We haven’t stocked up in advance of this challenge because to me that would totally defeat the purpose.
+We didn’t stock up in advance of this challenge because to me that would totally defeat the purpose.

 Then I froze most of the sliced ham for later.
 The ends of the ham were chopped & set aside for supper’s main dish of ham/potato casserole.
 I need to start using up those fresh potatoes.

 But I myself prefer endless soup for my lunches.
 This week I think I’ll make the soup Italian flavored.
 I’ll focus on using up the fresh items early in the month, then we’ll move toward using canned and frozen foods.

-I’ll add to it each day for a while but I’ll waste nothing.
+I’ll add to my soup each day for a while but I’ll waste nothing.
 Even the juice from those cans of veggies will be set back to cook noodles or dehydrated veggies for the soup later in the week.

 Since I’m strongly focused on eliminating wasted food I’ve even turned a critical eye to the homemade bread I’ve been making this week.
 As I sliced up all that bread I captured the crumbs.

-I was careful this week to use all leftovers, often made into new meals.
+I was careful this week to use all leftovers, often made into brand new meals.
 For instance the potato/ham dish leftovers were added to scrambled eggs.
-I topped it with homemade salsa verde and rolled into tortillas for a whole new flavor burst from the original recipe.
+I topped it with homemade salsa verde and rolled it into tortillas for a whole new flavor burst from the original recipe.

 Any leftover veggie sides were added to my endless soup.
 Bread crumbs were used to top casseroles or to make potato cakes.

-We still have fresh potatoes to use up before we focus harder on the canned/frozen/dehydrated goods.
+We still have a few fresh potatoes to use up before we focus harder on the canned/frozen/dehydrated goods.
 Let’s see how week 2 goes…